streamnative/function-mesh-website/docs/function-mesh-worker/function-mesh-worker-overview.md

 ![Function Mesh Workflow](./../assets/function-mesh-workflow.png)

-## Authentication Support
+## Authentication

-Before v0.6.0, the Function Mesh Worker Service uses a super admin Pulsar account reading from the config file for Function Mesh operators, which is not secure, so start from v0.6.0, there is a break change to use separate account for each user.
+In previous releases, Function Mesh Worker service used the super admin account to read the configuration file for Function Mesh operators, which is not secure.
+Therefore, starting from this release, Function Mesh Worker service supports setting a separate account for each user.

-**Currently it only support OAuth2 providers, other providers will be supported as soon as possible.**
+> **Note**
+>
+> Currently, only OAuth2 authentication is supported.

 > NOTE: if you are using Pulsar cluster with other authentication providers, the Function Mesh Worker Service will not work

-### OAuth2
+### OAuth2 authentication

-For each client of OAuth2, there should be a Kubernetes Secret created in advance in the same cluster of Function Mesh operators, its format is like below:
+For clients that use OAuth2 authentication, you need to create a Kubernetes Secret in advance in the same cluster where Function Mesh operators work.
+The Kubernetes Secret is something like the below:

 ```yaml
 apiVersion: v1